-Chrome OS is essentially the Chrome browser, which already benefits from Google’s ongoing security efforts to identify malicious websites and sandbox each browser tab so one site can’t take down your whole computer.
-Furthermore, you can sign out of your Google account and wipe the entire Chromebook with ease, so you don’t have to be concerned about files lingering around after you’ve sold or gifted your device to someone else.
+Chrome OS benefits from Google’s ongoing security efforts to identify malicious websites and sandbox each browser tab so one site can’t take down your whole computer.

 Leave no trace

-You’ve probably had the experience of checking out, say, a new tent on Amazon, and then suddenly ads for that sleeping shelter appearing on every site you visit.
+You’ve probably had the experience of checking out, say, a new tent on Amazon, and then suddenly ads for that sleeping shelter appear on every site you visit.

 Another helpful extension from the EFF privacy advocates is HTTPS Everywhere.
 Once you install this to Chrome, the browser will force a secure connection to all the sites you visit on the Web.
-Even though Google and others have made a huge push to make HTTPS the default connection, nonsecure sites are still out there.
+Even though Google and others have made a huge push to make HTTPS the default connection, nonsecure sites persist.

-Maybe you don’t want Google itself to follow your every move online, sharing your searches with Google’s other services (which can sometimes provide interesting results).
+Maybe you want to give Google a little less information to go on about you (all those details can lead to some interesting results).
 One solution is to switch your default search provider to DuckDuckGo.
 It’s a privacy-focused search engine that doesn’t track your search history.

 To do this, go to DuckDuckGo, right-click in the address bar, and select Edit Search Engines.
 Then from the list of search engines, click the Make default button next to DuckDuckGo.
 Now when you type a search query in Chrome, it will be powered by the quacky search engine that keeps your secrets safe.

 You can further minimize Google’s hold on your personal information by turning off autofill and automatic sync in Chrome.
-By doing this, Google won’t automatically try to put in your name, address, email, and other details wherever you go to fill out an online form.
-While the autofill feature is definitely convenient, you may not want to have this always at the ready.
+While the autofill feature is definitely convenient, you may not want to have this feature ready to put in your name, address, email, and more in online form.
 Killing off sync means your search history and other preferences will remain local to that machine.

 Go to Settings > Advanced Sync Settings and uncheck the Autofill box.
 If you like the convenience of synced data and passwords, but just don’t want to give it to Google, consider a password manager.

-To change the DNS settings on your Chromebook, first head to the the Chrome menu, choose Settings > Internet Connection and then click on your network.
+To change the DNS settings on your Chromebook, first head to the the Chrome menu, choose Settings > Internet Connection , then click your network name.

-While your Chromebook is already about as secure a computer as you can get, it can’t hurt to go the extra mile.
-There are some additional steps you can take for extra security, such as using a VPN.
-It can be a scary world online, but with a few strategic moves, your Chromebook will be impervious to the wild woods of the Internet.
+While your Chromebook is already about as secure a computer as you can get, it can’t hurt to go the extra mile. with a few strategic moves, your Chromebook will be impervious to the wild woods of the web.